Peer-Guided Study Groups

 How do they work?

 Students enrolled in an array of first-and second-year courses have the option of enrolling in a Peer-Guided Study Group alongside the course.
-Study Group participants meet weekly in groups of about 5 to 7 and a peer facilitator — another student who has taken and done well in the course (or, in some cases, an equivalent course).
+Study Group participants meet weekly in groups of about 5 to 7 with a peer facilitator — another student who has taken and done well in the course (or, in some cases, an equivalent course).
 In the two-hour meetings, students talk through key concepts from the course, ask questions on points of confusion and help answer one another’s questions, and work through practice problems or exercises together.
 The Study Groups are highly collaborative, comfortable environments where undergraduates can learn from one another and help one another succeed.

 What is the benefit?